phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

 ****************************************

 When PHP 7 compiles PHP code it converts it into an abstract syntax tree (AST) before finally generating Opcodes that are persisted in Opcache.
-One lesser known hook is called ``zend_ast_process`` for every compiled script and allows you to modify the AST after it is parsed and created.
+The ``zend_ast_process hook`` is called for every compiled script"

 This is one of the most complicated hooks to use, because it requires perfect understanding of the AST possibilities.
-Creating an invalid AST here can cause weird behavior.
+Creating an invalid AST here can cause weird behavior or crashes.

 It is best to look at example extensions that use this hook: